ironcodev/BladeEngine/README.md

 # BladeEngine
-BladeEngine is an innovative multi-language template engine that brings a new approach to content generation based on custom user templates.
+BladeEngine is an innovative text template engine that supports multiple programming languages and brings a new approach to content generation based on custom user templates.

 ## Examples
 `blade runner -e csharp -i a.csharp.blade -o -debug -m {name:'ali'}`